Best Broker for German Investors

 • You need access to a broader ETF universe than Trade Republic offers

-• You want a desktop platform for proper portfolio analysis
+• You want a desktop platform for portfolio analysis and charting

-• You want one account for both automation and active control
+• You want one account for both automation and occasional active control

 IBKR if…

-• You need a multi-currency account (EUR + USD + GBP)
+• You need a multi-currency account (EUR + USD + GBP simultaneously)

 • You trade options, bonds, or futures

-• You invest large lump sums and want the absolute lowest per-trade cost
+• You invest large lump sums and want the lowest possible per-trade cost

-• You’re comfortable managing Vorabpauschale in your tax return
+• You’re comfortable managing Vorabpauschale in your Steuererklärung

 DEGIRO if…